-A magnetic resonance imaging scan of the heart, called cardiac MRI, is an important tool for diagnosing and even treating congenital heart disease, a heart condition a child is born with.
+A magnetic resonance imaging scan of the heart, called cardiac MRI, is an important tool for diagnosing and even treating congenital heart disease.

 Cardiac MRI is a noninvasive imaging procedure that uses magnetic technology, not radiation, to create detailed images of the heart.
 The procedure provides your child’s heart team with high-resolution images of the moving heart and blood vessels, so we can see how the heart looks and functions.